 Congratulations your hired!
 Your first day on the new gig is always full of excitement and anticipation.
 You arrive early to make that great impression and you’ve met your boss, colleagues and everyone seems relatively nice and professional.
 After making rounds and introductions, you’re led to your new work station.
 Sure it’s not much, but you’ve seen worse, so you’re cool.
 But that doesn’t matter, because you’re energetic and motivated to prove your worth and demonstrate to everyone what you’re made of.

 While getting settled into your new digs and acquainted with your new colleagues, you get the scoop from the ‘office gossiper’ on who in the office to avoid and watch out for.
-Yeah, yeah, yeah, you’ve heard it all before and pay it no mind because you didn’t come for all that.
+Yeah, yeah, yeah, you’ve heard it all before and pay it no mind because, quite frankly, you didn’t come for the nonsense.
 You’re focused and determined not to allow anything to discourage your flow.
-You have arrived wide eyed and bushy tailed to earn your keeps, kick a$$ and take names.
+You have arrived wide-eyed and bushy tailed to earn your keeps, kick a$$ and take names.

 Eight months down the road, shyt done changed.
 The office gossiper turned out to be the one you should have been watching out for all along and your boss doesn’t value your insight, yet takes credit for it behind your back.
 You’re overworked and underpaid.
 Your wide bright eyes have dulled to a faint glow and your motivation has turned into despair as you abhor your job and everyone associated with it.